ehlesp/smallab-k8s-pve-guide/G033 - Deploying services 02 ~ Ghost - Part 2 - Valkey cache server.md

       selector:
         matchLabels:
           app: cache-valkey
+      serviceName: cache-valkey
       template:
         metadata:
           labels:
             app: cache-valkey
         spec:
-          affinity:
-            podAffinity:
-              requiredDuringSchedulingIgnoredDuringExecution:
-              - labelSelector:
-                  matchExpressions:
-                  - key: app
-                    operator: In
-                    values:
-                    - server-seafile
-                topologyKey: kubernetes.io/hostname
           containers:
           - command:
             - valkey-server
             - /etc/valkey/valkey.conf
-            - --requirepass $(VALKEY_PASSWORD)
-            env:
-            - name: VALKEY_PASSWORD
-              valueFrom:
-                secretKeyRef:
-                  key: valkey-password
-                  name: cache-valkey-5m6ckg5cd4
             image: valkey/valkey:9.0-alpine
             name: server
             ports:
             - containerPort: 6379
+              name: server
             resources:
-              limits:
+              requests:
                 cpu: "0.5"
                 memory: 64Mi
             volumeMounts:
+            - mountPath: /data
+              name: valkey-storage
             - mountPath: /etc/valkey/valkey.conf
               name: valkey-config
+              readOnly: true
               subPath: valkey.conf
+            - mountPath: /etc/valkey/users.acl
+              name: valkey-acl
+              readOnly: true
+              subPath: users.acl
-          - env:
+          - envFrom:
-            - name: REDIS_PASSWORD
+            - secretRef:
-              valueFrom:
-                secretKeyRef:
-                  key: valkey-password
-                  name: cache-valkey-5m6ckg5cd4
+                name: cache-valkey-exporter-user-6mdd99ft8d
             image: oliver006/redis_exporter:v1.80.0-alpine
             name: metrics
             ports:
             - containerPort: 9121
+              name: metrics
             resources:
-              limits:
+              requests:
                 cpu: "0.25"
-                memory: 32Mi
+                memory: 16Mi
           volumes:
+          - name: valkey-storage
+            persistentVolumeClaim:
+              claimName: cache-valkey
           - configMap:
               defaultMode: 292
               items:
               - key: valkey.conf
                 path: valkey.conf
-              name: cache-valkey-g48dg5ktt4
+              name: cache-valkey-config-c86dc4fh5d
             name: valkey-config
+          - name: valkey-acl
+            secret:
+              defaultMode: 292
+              items:
+              - key: users.acl
+                path: users.acl
+              secretName: cache-valkey-acl-bcc5gh9d6g
     ~~~

     There are a few things to highlight in the YAML output above:

     - You might have noticed this in the previous Kustomize projects you have deployed before, but the generated YAML output has the parameters within each resource sorted alphabetically.
 Be aware of this when you compare this output with the files you created and your expected results.

-    - The names of the `cache-valkey` config map and `cache-valkey` secret have a hash as a suffix, added by Kustomize.
+    - The names of the `cache-valkey-config` config map, `cache-valkey-acl` and `cache-valkey-exporter-user` secrets have a hash as a suffix, added by Kustomize.
 The hash is calculated from the content of the renamed resources.

+    - Both `cache-valkey-exporter-user` and `cache-valkey-acl` secrets are printed obfuscated in base64 format, but in different ways:

+      - Since the `cache-valkey-exporter-user` secret is a set of environment variables, only their values are obfuscated.

+      - The `cache-valkey-acl` secret is declared as a file, so its whole content is printed obfuscated.

-    - Another detail to notice is how the label `app: cache-valkey` appears not only as label in the `metadata` section of all the resources, but Kustomize has also set it as `selector` both in the `Service` and the `Deployment` resources definitions.
+    - Another detail to notice is how the label `app: cache-valkey` appears not only as label in the `metadata` section of all the resources, but Kustomize has also set it as `selector` both in the `Service` and the `StatefulSet` resources declarations.

     - There's also a particularity that might seem odd.
-The `defaultMode` of the `valkey-config` volume is shown as `292` instead of the `0444` value you set in the Deployment resource definition.
-It's not a mistake, just a particularity of the Kustomize generation.
+The `defaultMode` of the `valkey-config` and `valkey-acl` volumes is shown as `292` instead of the `0444` value set in the `StatefulSet` resource declaration.
+It is not a mistake, just the way the permission value is translated into Kubernetes.
 The file will have the permission mode set as it is specified in the original `Deployment` resource.

 3. If you installed the `kubeconform` command in your `kubectl` client system (as explained in the [G026 guide](G026%20-%20K3s%20cluster%20setup%2009%20~%20Setting%20up%20a%20kubectl%20client%20for%20remote%20access.md#validate-kubernetes-configuration-files-with-kubeconform)), you can validate the Kustomize output with it.
 So, assuming you have dumped the output in a `cache-valkey.k.output.yaml` file, execute the following:

     ~~~sh
     $ kubeconform -summary cache-valkey.k.output.yaml
-    Summary: 4 resources found in 1 file - Valid: 4, Invalid: 0, Errors: 0, Skipped: 0
+    Summary: 6 resources found in 1 file - Valid: 6, Invalid: 0, Errors: 0, Skipped: 0
     ~~~

     Notice the `-summary` option in the shell command above.
 It is what makes the `kubeconform` command print a results summary when it finishes.